Christians And Mental Illness

 Parents and caretakers are often overwhelmed, especially if they’re dealing with their own mental health issues.
 You can help out by offering to provide childcare once a month.
 This doesn’t have to be complicated.
 Take kids to the zoo, the park, or simply plan a fun afternoon of arts and crafts.

-Let them Know about Pharmacy Deals
+Let Them Know About Pharmacy Deals

 If you’re very close to someone with a mental health issue and know they’re struggling financially, be sure to let them know that some pharmacies offer certain mental medications for discounted prices (even without health insurance).